What Is a GPT 3 Chatbot?

 Whether you’re building a simple chatbot or a more complex one, your customer service will be available as soon as a customer needs it – no need for them to wait for the next customer agent to start working.

-With output text being generated at a rate much faster than human conversation, GPT-3 chatbots can handle multiple chats at once.
+With GPT-3 chatbots generating output text at a rate much faster than human conversation, they can handle multiple chats at once.

 Conversations through multiple GPT-3 chatbots benefit the business in question, as they can close open requests much faster than any human can.